TGChenZP/AFLBrownlowPredictor2024/README.md

 # Future Directions of Work
+1. Use Graph Neural Network to do listwise prediction

-1. Add Player Position data (Mid, Ruck, Forward, Back) to condition and thus better discriminate the performance scores based on match stats
+2. Add Player Position data (Mid, Ruck, Forward, Back) to condition and thus better discriminate the performance scores based on match stats

-2. Using disposal/running pattern heatmap as input (Computer Vision) could provide a more dynamic positional representation than a discrete label in point 1
+3. Using disposal/running pattern heatmap as input (Computer Vision) could provide a more dynamic positional representation than a discrete label in point 1

 # Bibliography